101121-VA-Java/notes/project1/README.md

 * The middle tier shall use Javalin for dynamic Web application development.
 * The front-end view shall use HTML/JavaScript to make an application that can call server-side components.
 * The middle tier shall follow proper layered architecture and implement **log4j** for appropriate logging.
-* The service layer and the DAO layer should be thoroughly tested.
+* The service layer should be thoroughly tested.

 **Stretch Goals:** *These will count for extra credit and are entirely optional*
 * Users can upload a document or image of their receipt when submitting reimbursements which can be reviewed by a financial manager.